ztwater/ztwater.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D. student in National University of Defense Technology (NUDT).
-I am supervised by Prof. Xinjun Mao and co-supervised by Prof. Yue Yu.
+I am supervised by Prof. Xinjun Mao and co-supervised by [Prof. Yue Yu](https://yuyue.github.io/).
 I received the bachelor's degree from Tsien Hsue-shen Class, NUDT, in June 2020.
 My research interests include AI/LLM4SE, code reuse, code snippet adaptation, and empirical software engineering.

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Our paper about *Code Adaptation Benchmark (AdaptEval)* was accepted by **ASE 2025** after major revision!
+This is the first **ASE** paper in our group!
 - *2025.06*: &nbsp;🎉🎉 One paper accepted to **ICSME 2025**.
 - *2025.04*: &nbsp;🎉🎉 Thrilled to announce our ICPC paper won 🏆<span style="color:red">***ACM SIGSOFT Distinguished Paper Award***</span>!
 - *2025.01*: &nbsp;🎉🎉 One paper was accepted by **ICPC 2025**.